Education for Sustainable Development

 In a world of 7 billion people, with limited natural resources, individuals and societies have to learn to live together and take responsible actions based on the understanding that actions here and today can have implications for the lives and livelihoods of people in other parts of the world, as well as for future generations.

-UNESCO supports countries to build ESD capacities, generate and scale-up actions, focusing on four key issues - climate change, biodiversity, sustainable lifestyles, and disaster risk reduction - as entry points for promoting sustainable development practices through education.
+UNESCO supports countries to build ESD capacities, generate and scale-up actions, focusing on key issues - climate change, biodiversity, disaster risk reduction, water, cultural diversity, sustainable urbanisation and sustainable lifestyles - as entry points for promoting sustainable development practices through education.

 It advises policy-makers on how to integrate ESD into education plans and curricula.
 It develops ESD tools and materials for decision-makers, teachers and students to contribute to making education relevant for today’s world.
 It also helps link learning in schools to real life experience.

 UNESCO encourages reorienting teacher education to ensure that ESD is integrated into teaching practices, for example through the online course for secondary school teachers on climate change education.
 ESD success stories and many projects of UNESCO Associated Schools are other examples of how ESD works in practice around the world.